stiliajohny/stiliajohny.github.io/content/posts/wales-tracer-9-gt/index.en.md

 We made a stop at the [Rhug Estate](https://rhug.co.uk/).
 A lovely Organic Farm and Cafe.
 Our gloves were soaking wet, and we were a bit cold.
 The time was about noon, and we were both a bit hungry.
 We had a nice cup of tea and a nice sandwich.
 We were both feeling better. <br>

-We then continue our journey with the next stop bringing us next to a magnificent lake, [Lake Mair](https://en.wikipedia.org/wiki/Llyn_Mair).
+We then continued our journey with the next stop bringing us next to a magnificent lake, [Lake Mair](https://en.wikipedia.org/wiki/Llyn_Mair).
 A beautiful lake with a nice view.
 We stopped for a couple of pictures and a quick break. <br>
 Then we headed to our final two hours ride towards our AirBNB for the night.
 We were both tired and hungry.
 We had a nice dinner from the local Hotel and a couple of beers and headed to sleep early. <br>

 ## Day 3 - 30 Oct 2022